hkt01/movie-search-app/backend/README.md

 ### `npm run start-dev`

-Runs the app in the production mode using nodemon.
+Runs the app in the production mode using nodemon to watch for changes.

 The server will reload if you make edits.